seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * Type `Command-J` (MacOS) or `Ctrl-J` (Windows) to reopen your terminal.
 Make this a habit to have open.

-# Project Structure
+## Project Structure

-Now let's learn more about the structure of your new project
+Next, take a minute to learn more about the structure of your new project.
+You can revisit this section as you get deeper into things.

-## Configuration Files
+### Configuration Files and Scripts

 There are a variety of project configuration files.
 Many have been pre-populated usings your answers to the initial questions.
 You can hand edit most of these files later to change them, with some noted exceptions.

-The full country list, should you want to change the name our the bounding box extent, are located in Github

 * `package.json` - Javascript [package](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) configuration that defines things like the project name, author, and third-party dependencies.
 The [npm](https://docs.npmjs.com/cli/v6/commands) command is typically used to add, upgrade, or remove dependencies using `npm install`, otherwise it can be hand-edited.
 * `geoprocessing.json` - file used to register assets to be bundled for deployment.
 If they aren't registered here, then they won't be included in the bundle.
 * `tsconfig.json` - contains configuration for the [Typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) compiler
 * `project/` - contains project configuration files.
   * `basic.json` - contains basic project configuration.
-    * `planningAreaType`: eez or other
+    * `planningAreaType`: `eez` or `other`
     * bbox - the bounding box of the project as [bottom, top, left, right].
 This generally represents the area that users will draw shapes.
 It can be used as a boundary for clipping, to generate examples sketches, and as a window for fetching from global datasources.
-    * `planningAreaId` - the unique identifier of the planning region used by the boundary dataset
+    * `planningAreaId` - the unique identifier of the planning region used by the boundary dataset.
+If your planningAreaType is `eez` and you want to change it, you'll find the full list [in github](#https://raw.githubusercontent.com/seasketch/geoprocessing/dev/packages/geoprocessing/scripts/global/datasources/eez_land_union_v3.json), just look at the UNION property for the id to use
     * `planningAreaName` - the name of the planning region (e.g. Micronesia)
     * `externalLinks` - central store of links that you want to populate in your reports.
   * `datasources.json` - contains an array of one or more registered datasources, which can be global (url) or local (file path), with a format of vector or raster or subdivided.
 Global datasources can be manually added/edited in this file, but local datasources should use the [import](#import-datasource) process.
   * `metrics.json` - contains an array of one or more metric groups.
 Each group defines a metric to calculate, with one or more data classes, derived from one or more datasources, measuring progress towards a planning objective.
 An initial boundaryAreaOverlap metric group is included in the file by default that uses the global eez datasource.
   * `objectives.json` - contains an array of one or more objectives for your planning process.
 A default objective is included for protection of `20%` of the EEZ.

-The JSON objects in these files all follow strict naming and structure (schema) that must be maintained or you will get validation errors when running commands.
+The object structure in many of the JSON files, particularly the `project` folder, follow strict naming and structure (schema) that must be maintained or you will get validation errors when running commands.
 Adding additional undocumented properties may be possible, but is not tested.
 The schemas are defined here:

 * [Basic](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/projectBasic.ts)
 * [Datasources](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/datasource.ts)